Pacers wipe out reeling Cavaliers

+They were just beaten at home, by 17 points, and their coach said his team did some good things.

-CLEVELAND -- Thaddeus Young scored 26 points to lead all five Indiana Pacers starters in double figures in a 124-107 blowout of the Cleveland Cavaliers on Wednesday night.
+Thaddeus Young scored 26 points to lead all five Indiana Pacers starters in double figures in a 124-107 blowout of the Cavaliers on Wednesday night.

 The Cavs, the three-time defending Eastern Conference champions, are in a free fall.
 They have lost four straight and five of six games, including the last three by 58 points.